Noah-droid/segura/docs/cards.md

 | DISCOVER    | 6011003179988686    | 01/39   | APPROVED   | Test approval |
 | DISCOVER    | 6011963280099774    | 05/39   | DECLINED   | Test decline  |

-> **Note:**
-> - Use the appropriate expiry date to simulate approved, declined, or expired card scenarios.
-> - For security code, use **"100"** for Mastercard, Visa, and Discover.
-> - These cards are for Naira (NGN) integration testing only.

 #### Naira Card Status Codes